 By Edyta from Say Yes To Madeira

-Madeira Island is one of the best places to spend Christmas in Europe, especially for those who wishes to escape the cold, , but not the great Christmas spirit.
-This little Portuguese island on the Atlantic is a go-to place for European winter sun.
+Madeira Island is one of the best places to spend Christmas in Europe, especially for those who wish to escape the cold, but not the great Christmas spirit.
+This little Portuguese island on the Atlantic is a go-to place for the European winter sun.

 During that magical period, the entire island is beautifully decorated with Christmas lights, especially Funchal – the island’s main city.